HTML5 Ad Validator (Zip)

 4) Uses jQuery

-Usage of the jQuery library in HTML5 ads should be avoided. jQuery adds unnecessary file size (±75k) and the majority of the jQuery library is not used.
+Usage of the jQuery library in HTML5 ads should be avoided.
+It adds unnecessary file size (±75k) and the majority of the jQuery library is not used.

 5) HTML5 Library